vic-ma/howtodismantle.github.io/_posts/2025-08-24-Peakboard-UI-Hacks-Next-Level-Custom-Dialogs.md

 ![image](/assets/2025-08-24/020.png)

-Then right click on the group and hide it to make sure, our dialog is not shown to the user.
+Next, we right click the control group and select *Hide*.

 ![image](/assets/2025-08-24/030.png)

+This makes the control group invisible by default.
+We will use Building Blocks to make it visible.

 ## Building the logic